Vinayak1200/Data-analysis/README.md

-# Technology used :
+# Tools used :
 Jupyter notebook
+# Language used :
+Python
+# Libraries and frameworks used :
+Numpy , Matplotlib , scikit-learn , pandas